Zanesville & Western Railroad

 - The Toledo & Ohio Central from Fultonham to Cannelville, a distance of 15.6 miles.
 The section from Muskingum to Cannelville was referred to as the Cannelville Branch.

-- The Zanesville Terminal Railroad, a distance of 4.4 miles from Muskingum to West Zanesville.
+- The Zanesville Terminal, a distance of 4.4 miles from Muskingum to West Zanesville.

-The Cannelville Branch was partially placed out of service as early as 1926 and was completely abandoned on April 13, 1963.
+- The Cannelville Branch, which was partially placed out of service as early as 1926 and abandoned entirely on April 13, 1963.

-In 1938, the Z&W, Kanawha & Michigan, Kanawha & Ohio and Middleport & Northeastern railroads merged with the Toledo & Ohio Central Railway (T&OC).6 The T&OC merged with the New York Central Railroad (NYC) in 1952 and formed the NYC’s Ohio Central line, a route from Toledo southeast to Columbus and across the Ohio River to Charleston, Swiss and Hitop, West Virginia.
+In 1938, the Z&W, Kanawha & Michigan, Kanawha & Ohio and Middleport & Northeastern railroads merged with the Toledo & Ohio Central Railway (T&OC).
+6 The T&OC then merged with the New York Central Railroad (NYC) in 1952 and formed the NYC’s Ohio Central line from Toledo southeast to Columbus and across the Ohio River to Charleston, Swiss, and Hitop, West Virginia.

-The U.S. Railway Association (USRA) recommended the abandonment of the PC line from Central Silica at Glass Rock to Zanesville and from Glass Rock west to Thurston.10 Silica sand from Central Silica was used in the manufacture of glass, pottery, dinnerware and fire brick.11 Track was removed west from Glass Rock to Thurston and from East Fultonham to Crooksville around 1976.
-Conrail took over operations of the PC line from Glass Rock east to New Lexington via Crooksville and East Fultonham, a distance of 31.7 miles,7 8 as part of their Zanesville Secondary.12
+The U.S. Railway Association (USRA) recommended the abandonment of the PC line from Central Silica at Glass Rock to Zanesville and Glass Rock west to Thurston.
+10 Silica sand from Central Silica was used in the manufacture of glass, pottery, dinnerware, and firebrick.
+11 The track was removed west from Glass Rock west to Thurston and from East Fultonham south to Crooksville circa 1976.
+Conrail took over operations of the PC from Glass Rock east to New Lexington via Crooksville and East Fultonham, a distance of 31.7 miles, 7 8 as part of their Zanesville Secondary.
+12